ageyev/ageyev.github.io/docs/metaphysics/consciousness_and_existence.md

 > – Hello, boy.
 What have you come for? \
 > – I want to ask you about a cat. \
 > – What about a cat? \
-> – Let's assume you had a cat …
+> – Suppose you had a cat …
 >
 > [Eduard Uspensky](https://en.wikipedia.org/wiki/Eduard_Uspensky), "[Uncle Fedya, His Dog, and His Cat](https://en.wikipedia.org/wiki/Uncle_Fedya,_His_Dog,_and_His_Cat)"